Paul Haig \ Biography

 "I went over to record a couple of new songs," recalls Haig.
 "Reach the Top and Swinging for You.
 Studio Katy was quite famous at the time, Marvin Gaye had recorded there, but the in-house accommodation was pretty basic and I had this horrible attack of sleep paralysis, which freaked me out and cast a shadow over the whole session.
 Torchomatic was done almost as an afterthought at the end of the session, but I think it was the best track of the three.
 Probably due to the sleep paralysis.
 At the time a lot of people thought Reach the Top had the makings of a big hit, including ZTT, and Billy Mackenzie recorded it as a comeback single.
 Then Warners had Billy release a cover version instead, Heart of Glass, and my version of Reach the Top didn't come out either.
 It's a funny old business."

-Unperturbed by Chain's modest commercial showing Circa financed the recording of a brand new album, produced in New York and Chicago by dance gurus Curtis Mantronik and Lil' Louis, along with contributions from The Chimes, whose drummer James Locke had been a periodic Haig collaborator since 1981.
+Unperturbed by Chain's modest commercial showing Circa financed a brand new album, produced in New York and Chicago by dance gurus Curtis Mantronik and Lil' Louis, along with contributions from The Chimes, whose drummer James Locke had been a periodic Haig collaborator since 1981.
 This expansive, state-of-the-art album marked a timely return to the overt dance orientation of Rhythm of Life five years earlier, a move semaphored by its working title, Right On Line.
 As Haig explained to Melody Maker: "This is essentially a dance album, but it has a lot of different elements in there that you don't normally hear on dance albums.
 There's a lot of hooks and pop influences, but no rock influences - thank God!
 The whole idea was to work with different producers and let them get on with it, which was a departure since I'd produced myself for so long."

 "We recorded the stuff with Mantronik at his Sound Factory studio.
 He works very quickly, rattling stuff off in a couple of hours.
 He replaced all my beats with a combination of programming and breakbeats, mostly '70s funk stuff.
 Louis took a completely different approach.
 He replaced the rhythm tracks on two of the songs and one we left as was.
 He works with much more basic equipment - he's not as computerised as Mantronik.
 There was absolutely no sampling with Louis, he's much more into the 'real musician' school of thinking."

 With the album in limbo, Haig released an instrumental set of imaginary film themes through LTM, who had previously issued the Josef K back catalogue on CD.
 Cinematique appeared in September 1991 to glowing reviews, and comprised three distinct suites: City of Fun (accomplished noir jazz), Lagondola (new age, almost) and Flashback (electronica).
 In 1993 the lost album finally emerged as Coincidence Vs Fate on the ever-accommodating Crépuscule label (TWI 962), with two newer tracks added.
-Despite warm reviews. however, neither release sold in large numbers, due in part to Haig's innate reluctance to undertake orthodox (self) promotion.
+Despite critical acclaim, however, neither release sold in large numbers, due in part to Haig's innate reluctance to undertake orthodox (self) promotion.

 "I just don't like playing live much," he candidly admits.
 "Maybe once every two years.
 Up on stage it's very strange.
 It just seems an awkward situation to be in.
 You're on stage and there's all these people looking up at you.
 I can't help laughing at the thought of it.
 I just want to do it as little as possible.
 Other people love it.
 It only depends on what kind of person you are, if your ego can cope with it.
 Weird, eh?"